 Q: Who in real estate do you think is doing social media well?

 One of my favorites is Sue “Pinky” Benson.
-She’s a REALTOR® in Naples, Florida.
+She’s an agent in Naples, Florida.
 What I really like about her is how she was able to establish herself in a brand new market through video.
 She does a ton of Instagram Stories, Facebook Live, and other videos.
 She does a great job of leaning into who she is, and she’s attracted a ton of business because of it.

 Q: What are some ideas for agents looking to change up their social media posts?